By Stephanie Nebehay

 An international commission of inquiry, launched by the U.N.
 Human Rights Council, is already investigating killings, torture and other crimes in Libya.

-Colville said he expected that the team would look into the circumstances of Gaddafi's death and perhaps make recommendations about the need for a full national inquiry or an international investigation.
+Colville said he expected that the team, now headed by former ICC President Philippe Kirsch, would look into the circumstances of Gaddafi's death and make recommendations about the need for either a full national or international probe.